Why I would love to go back to Thailand

 “It’s easy to say that the thing I love most about Thailand is Thai food.
 But then I’m reminded of that feeling of freedom during a motorcycle trip upcountry.
 And of the sensory overload of a busy morning market – or a night out in Bangkok.
 And of encounters with history and culture, the new and the old, at just about every turn.”

-I went to Thailand last February and March, not expecting much to be honest: I was just on my way to Vietnam and decided I may as well stop in Bangkok on my way there, since Thailand flights are so cheap from Europe.
+I went to Thailand last February and March, not expecting much to be honest: I was just on my way to Vietnam and decided I may as well stop in Bangkok on my way there.
 I then visited Koh Chang before getting back to Bangkok in order to fly back to Europe, and after having spent some time in Cambodia.
 What I found is a beautiful, welcoming country that I am keen to visit again as soon as possible.

 So, here are the top five places to visit in Thailand – which I am keen to visit for the first time or again.

 Bangkok is the metropolitan capital of Thailand and is a city with exciting collision in every sense; whether it is a new food that you taste or a market that you plan to take a trip to.
 I found it to be a city full of contrasts.

 Bangkok is very populated but even the slow moving traffic gave me a good opportunity to capture stills of the surrounding shops, passengers and buildings.
 The food offered on the streets as well as the restaurants is truly flavorful and savory.
 I enjoyed taking a street food tour of the city.
 The people of Bangkok are warm, friendly and always ready to welcome the tourists with open arms.

 Finding where to stay in Bangkok is really easy.
 One thing I did’t know about is that there’s lot of time-shares in the city.
 A friend of mine has one, and recently told me: “I want to sell my timeshare.”
 I am actually considering buying it, it may be a good investment and perhaps my first step into becoming a home owner!